xoan16/2D-RayTracing-Python-demo-feat.-Pygame/README.md

 # 2D RayTracing, Python demo feat.
 Pygame

+the window is 1500x700 pixels (frameless), so i recomend you to have a 1080p screen to have the best experience, but you can change it at the line 11 in 'pygame.display.set-mode((x, y), pygame.NOFRAME)'.
+Blocks won't change:
-the window is 1500x700 pixels (frameless), so i recomend you to have a 1080p screen to have the best experience, but you can change it at the line 11 in 'pygame.display.set-mode((x, y), pygame.NOFRAME)' blocks won't change: you have to go to the blocks list, and modify all that data. blocks is a list made by lists, each of one represents a block on each block, you can put as many points as you want, but this points have to be writed as tuples
+you have to go to the blocks list, and modify all that data. blocks is a list made by lists, each of one represents a block on each block, you can put as many points as you want, but this points have to be writed as tuples